Marianne Ihlen: Leonard Cohen

 By the time Beautiful Losers was published in 1966 to disappointing sales and initially unsympathetic reviews, Cohen had come to the realisation that he would not be able to make a living as a writer.
-At the same time his relationship with Ihlen had become strained, due to the time he had spent away from her in Hydra.
-To improve their relationship, the couple moved to Montreal together with Ihlen’s son where they took up residence in an apartment at 3657 Aylmer Street.
-Ihlen was able to obtain a job in a woman’s clothing boutique on Sainte Catherine Street.
+At the same time, his relationship with Ihlen had become strained, due to the time he had spent away from her in Hydra.
+To improve their relationship, the couple moved to Montreal together with Ihlen's son where they took up residence in an apartment at 3657 Aylmer Street.
+Ihlen was able to obtain a job in a women's clothing boutique on Sainte Catherine Street.
 By this time folk music was becoming popular, especially in New York.
 On visits to the city, Cohen had heard both Bob Dylan and Joan Baez perform.

 After some time back in Montreal, Cohen decided to head south in search of work as a studio musician in Nashville.
 While passing through New York he was introduced to singer Judy Collins, who after hearing some of his songs encouraged him to continue.
 By now having run out of money, he returned to Ihlen in Montreal, instead of continuing on to Nashville.
 It was back in Montreal that Cohen wrote Suzanne, which was taken up by Collins and became his first successful song.
 Deciding in the winter of 1966 that she needed a break from Cohen, Ihlen took Axel Joachim along on a visit to her friend John Starr Cooke near Oaxaca in Mexico.
 It was here that for the only time in her life Ihlen tried a few LSD trips, in an attempt to provide some insight into her dilemmas.

-Believed that its unstructured regime would be beneficial, Ihlen sent seven year old Axel Joachim to board at experimental Summerhill School in England.
+Believing that its unstructured regime would be beneficial, Ihlen sent seven-year-old Axel Joachim to board at experimental Summerhill School in England.
 There were children of a number of other Hydra expats there.
-However Axel Joachim was unmoored by the experience, and became desperate for his mother.
+However, Axel Joachim was unmoored by the experience, and became desperate for his mother.
 He spent a year or two there.
 He then had no further real schooling until at the age of 12 he was sent to a strict Swiss boarding school.